plenus-cloud/plenuslb/README.md

 PlenusLB works by taking ip addresses, defined in a IPPool custom resource, and assigning them to kubernetes services of type LoadBalancer.
 The allocation is managed with a IPAllocation custom resource; once assigned the ip the status of the service is updated, at this point Kubernetes will create the iptables/ipvs rules to route the ingress traffic to the service.

-PlenusLB also take care of:
+PlenusLB also takes care of:
-- if the ip pool declares a cloud provider, requesting an ip address to that cloud provider and, on the provider side, direct the routing to the server where the ip will be assigned
+- when the ip pool declares a cloud provider, requesting the ip address to that cloud provider and, on the provider side, direct the routing to the server where the ip will be assigned
 - choosing a cluster node to act as ingress node
 - assigning the ip address to a given network interface of the node, this way the node will accept traffic for the ip; usually the interface is an empty bridge.